-Emma Laristan, Acting in English and French Student in Paris now in London
+Emma Laristan, Acting in English student now in London

 - Can you tell us about your background before starting your studies in the Acting in English Department at Cours Florent in Paris?